 Mike Sayre is a highly experienced and successful software, e-commerce, and manufacturing services CEO, COO, CFO, and Board Director.
-He is also the president and COO of Metcalf & Associates, a trusted partner inspiring and enabling perpetual innovation, evolution, and growth in leaders and their businesses.
+He is an Executive Leadership Development Coach at the Innovative Leadership Institute, a trusted partner inspiring and enabling perpetual innovation, evolution, and growth in leaders and their businesses.
 Mike was featured in Maureen Metcalf’s May 2017 “Innovative Leaders Driving Thriving Organizations” interview on VoiceAmerica entitled “7 Characteristics of Leadership 2020 In Practice: A CEO Story.”

 In At C-Level #10–18, I write about three of the most successful transformations I’ve had the opportunity to lead in my career so far, following a seven-step transformation model like the Metcalf & Associates Innovative Leadership Transformation Model below.

 Now that you have your vision, situation, strengths, team, and resources for this journey, it’s time to do some planning!

 Any real transformation is going to take a significant amount of time – at least a year or more.

 Your first plan will likely get you off in the right direction.
 However, the further in the journey you get, the more likely you will have to deviate from it, especially if it is a very detailed plan.
 I mention this so that you will not: